cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 ### Getting Started

-1. Use the following command to get the starter code for this tutorial and place it into a subdirectory called `cs1302-javadoc`:
+1. Use the following command to download the starter code for this tutorial and place it into a subdirectory called `cs1302-javadoc`:

    ```